wibosco/GhostTyping-Example/README.md

 ---

 I decided to expand this example project and turn it into a [pod (GhostTypewriter)](https://cocoapods.org/pods/GhostTypewriter) so that it could be more easily reused.
+If you have never used [Cocoapods](https://cocoapods.org/), its a dependency management tool that allows you to inject third party frameworks/libraries into your project - you should check it out.